 We Even Offer a Military Discount!

-Draft Control is proud to offer a 10% discount to our military personnel.
+Draft Control is proud to offer a 10% discount on select services and sales to our military personnel.
 Contact us today to learn more.